google/proto-quic/src/tools/gn/docs/style_guide.md

     loadable module, you normally need to use source sets.
 This is because object files with no symbols referenced from within the shared library will not be linked into the final library at all.
-This omission will happen even if that object file has a symbol marked for export that targets dependant on that shared library need.
+This omission will happen even if that object file has a symbol marked for export that targets dependent on that shared library need.
 This will result in undefined symbols when linking later targets.